Ruth E. Carter: Career

 After graduating, Carter returned to her hometown, working as an intern for City Stage's costume department and then the Santa Fe Opera.
 In 1986, she moved to Los Angeles to work at the city's Theater Center.
 While working there, Carter met director Spike Lee, who hired her for his second film, School Daze (1988).
 She continued working on his subsequent films, including Do the Right Thing (1989), Mo' Better Blues (1990), Jungle Fever (1991), and Malcolm X (1992).

 Aside from her work with Spike Lee, Carter also designed costumes for Steven Spielberg's Amistad (1997) and several of John Singleton's films, such as Rosewood (1997) and Baby Boy (2001).
 She further designed costumes for the American television drama series Being Mary Jane on BET Networks, created by Mara Brock Akil and starring Gabrielle Union.

 Carter worked on the superhero film Black Panther (2018), directed by Ryan Coogler.
 Deriving from Afrofuturism, her costumes were inspired by many traditional African garments, including those of the Maasai and Ndebele people.
 She traveled to southern Africa to draw aesthetic inspirations and received permission to incorporate traditional Lesotho designs into the film's costumes.
-At the 91st Academy Awards, she won the Academy Award for Best Costume Design, making her the first Black woman to win the Academy Award in the category.

-Carter won 2 Oscars for Costume Design for Black Panther and Wakanda Forever, making history as the first African-American in that category.
+Carter won two Oscars for Costume Design for Black Panther and Wakanda Forever, making history as the first African-American in that category.
 She also made history being the first African-American woman to win multiple Oscars in any category.
-A 4-time Academy Award nominee also for Malcolm X and Amistad, she has 50 feature film credits including Do the Right Thing, The Butler, Selma, and Marshall and received the 2019 Costume Designers Guild Career Achievement Award.
+A four-time Academy Award nominee, also for Malcolm X and Amistad, she has 50 feature film credits including The Butler, Selma, and Marshall; she also received the 2019 Costume Designers Guild Career Achievement Award.

 In 2021, Carter received a star on the Hollywood Walk of Fame in the film category.

 In 2023, Carter won her second Academy Award for Best Costume Design for Black Panther: Wakanda Forever (2022).
 During her acceptance speech, Carter dedicated her win to her mother, who had died during the prior week at the age of 101.
 Also in 2023, the North Carolina Museum of Art hosted an exhibit displaying more than sixty of Carter's original garments.

+On January 22, 2026, Carter was nominated for the Academy Award for Best Costume Design for her work on Sinners; this was her fifth Academy Award nomination, making her the most nominated black woman in the history of the Academy Awards.